Airbus : Boeing crisis, trade tensions cast pall over air show | MarketScreener

 Watching the show attentively is China, whose own aerospace ambitions are growing at a time when U.S.-China trade tensions are rising ahead of a possible meeting between U.S. President Donald Trump and Chinese President Xi Jinping this month.

-(Additional reporting by Cyril Altmeyerhenzien, Laurence Frost, Alistair Smout; Editing by Mark Potter)
+(Additional reporting by Cyril Altmeyerhenzien, Laurence Frost, Alistair Smout; Editing by Mark Potter and Sonya Hepinstall)

 By Eric M. Johnson, Andrea Shalal and Tim Hepher